 In other words, are the weights light, moderate, heavy or very heavy?

 This means that you should only be able to perform 7-12 repetitions per set with whatever weight you are using.
 Not more than 12.
 (We have an entire article on how many sets and reps you should do here)

-This is important.
+3 minutes is the sweet spot.
 If you wait too long or go too soon, then you can negate the effects of hypertrophy training.